 Live your life based on the values you embrace.
 Each day, spend some time reflecting upon whether you have lived that day according to your values.
 It’s important to recognize that, by choosing to focus on such values, you may not always get what you desire in life, but you will always be the person you desire to be!

-Missed out on the other letters that were previously talked about?
+Missed the beginning of our journey through the alphabet?
 Check out the rest of Getting Back to Basics.